aarishshahmohsin/AMUlib/README.md

 [Visit the website.](https://amulib.netlify.app)

 ## Features
 1. Manage and Download notes: Users can manage notes on various subjects, topics, and subtopics.
-They can also categorize their notes.
+2. Fast and Efficient
+3. No ads
 2. Dark mode: Users can switch to dark mode for a better reading experience in low light environments.

 ## Getting started